Benefits of Physical Therapy

 Physical therapists design treatment plans specific to each person’s needs, challenges, and goals.
 They work together

-with you to develop strategies and help you achieve your goals.
-Physical therapists and PTAs care for people of all
+with you to maximize the benefits and develop strategies and help you achieve your goals.
+Physical therapists and PTAs care for people of all ages and abilities.

 Manage Pain and Avoid Opioids